saifullah-10/dinehub-website-client/README.md

 - Now you can order your desire set food items
 - You can order food items and delete food items

+How to setup project locally:
+- Clone this repository
+- Install npm
+- Install and login firebase
+- Npm run dev in your terminal

 This is a modern restaurant management website that make a new identity for your restaurant business.